stefaneidelloth/treezjs/README.md

 * Some atoms have a graphical representation (e.g svg content created with d3.js), shown in the [**Graphics view**](./doc/views/graphicsView.md)
 * Some atoms can be executed and the progress of the execution is shown in terms of **progress bars** and **log messages** in the [**Monitor view**](./doc/views/monitorView.md)

-# History

-Treez originally has been developed as [Eclipse Plugin](https://github.com/stefaneidelloth/treez).
-This github project provides  a **JavaScript implementation of Treez (= treezjs)**.
-All further development is done here.

 # Example usage